by Tamer Seckin, MD | Posted on July 30, 2020

 The endometriosis was so widespread that he didn’t feel comfortable attempting to tackle it.
 That should never, ever, happen to you or any other person.

-As you learn more about endometriosis, its symptoms, and treatments available, you will be able to advocate for yourself and get the care you deserve.
-So many patients are told by people who aren’t specialists in the disease (friends, relatives, school nurses, and even other doctors) that they are overreacting, that there is something wrong that really isn’t wrong, or that the pain is just a woman’s burden.
+As you learn more about endometriosis, its symptoms, and the treatments available, you will be able to advocate for yourself and get the care you deserve.
+So many patients are told by people who aren’t specialists (friends, relatives, school nurses, and even other doctors) that they are overreacting, that there is something wrong that really isn’t wrong, or that the pain is just a woman’s burden.

 You know your body better than anyone.
 Do the research and rad stories from other women with the disease to make the best assessment of your situation that you can.
 Then find the best person who can help you end the pain you are in.
 You deserve it.